AdaCore/spark2014/docs/ug/en/source/assertion_pragmas.rst

 5.5.3 for details.

-The expression of a structural loop variant can be either a local borrower or a local observers (see :ref:`Observing` and :ref:`Borrowing`).
+The expression of a structural loop variant can be either a local borrower or a local observer (see :ref:`Observing` and :ref:`Borrowing`).
 A check is generated to ensure that, during each iteration of the loop, the object denoted by the variant is updated to designate a strict subcomponent of the structure it used to designate.
 Since, due to the :ref:`Memory Ownership Policy` of |SPARK|, the structure cannot contain cycles, it is enough to ensure that the loop cannot